 Imagine 30 breweries in 2 days.
 That’s what you’ll find at Anacortes Oktoberfest.
 Set on the pier overlooking Puget Sound and the San Juan Islands, this OktoberFest is a scenic, fun party.
 Unlike a lot of the festival-type OktoberFests in the region, you won’t find carnival rides and family games at this one (in fact it is 21 and over only).
 But you will find live music, great food vendors and lots and lots of good beer.

 San Juan Island OktoberFest

-October 6, San Juan County Fairgrounds
+October 5, 2013 at the San Juan County Fairgrounds